 Now the work is in a tube with the wrong side facing out.
-Rotate work and thread the fastened off yarn end on to a tapestry needle.
+Rotate work and thread the fastened off yarn end on to a yarn needle.
 Work a running stitch with the yarn around the open end to gather the top.

 Pull yarn tight and tie a knot to secure.
 The end from the start of the project should be there too and you can tie those 2 ends together too into a knot.